fenok/react-router-typesafe-routes/README.md

 Param validation is done as part of the param parsing process, and failed param parsing can be fine-tuned to result in returning `undefined` or a fallback value, or throwing an error - and these adjustments reflect in types, too!

 Parsing, serializing, and typing are fully customizable.
-Native arrays in search string are also supported.
+Native arrays in search strings are also supported.

 The library doesn't restrict or alter React Router API in any way, including nested routes and relative links.
 It's also gradually adoptable.